microsoft/aitour-whats-new-with-fabric/session-delivery-resources/README.md

 code.

 1. Read document in its entirety
-2. Familiarize with the Train the Trainer PowerPoint
+2. Familiarize with the Session Delivery Resources PowerPoint
-3. Watch the Train the Trainer PPT Recording
+3. Watch the Session Delivery Resources PPT Recording
 4. Familiarize with the Session Power Point
 5. Watch the Session PPT Recording
 6. Watch the Session PPT Recording with Commentary